NAACP Image Awards

-The NAACP Image Awards is an annual awards ceremony presented by the U.S.-based National Association for the Advancement of Colored People (NAACP) to honor outstanding performances in film, television, theatre, music, and literature.
-The over 40 categories of the Image Awards are voted on by the NAACP members.
+The NAACP Image Awards is an annual awards ceremony presented by the American-based National Association for the Advancement of Colored People (NAACP) to honor outstanding performances in film, television, theatre, music, and literature.
+Over 40 categories of the Image Awards are voted on by the NAACP members.
 Honorary awards (similar to the Academy Honorary Award) have also been included, such as the President's Award, the Chairman's Award, the Entertainer of the Year, the Activist of the Year, and the Hall of Fame Award.
-Beyoncé is the All-Time leading winner with 25 wins as a solo artist.
+Beyoncé is the most awarded individual with 25 wins as a solo artist.

 History

-The award ceremony was conceived by Toni Vaz during an April 1967 NAACP branch meeting in Beverly Hills.
-"I called it the Image Awards because I wanted a better image for the people who worked in the industry," Vaz said.
-"I wanted to put this award show together to thank the producers for giving good roles to people of color."
-The branch president liked the idea, Vaz said, but when she made follow-up calls to members and friends to enlist volunteers for an awards show committee, no one volunteered.
-Vaz reached out to Black A-listers such as Sammy Davis Jr., who hosted the first meeting of the NAACP Beverly Hills Hollywood Branch in his home; Sidney Poitier, whom she had worked with on the movie Porgy and Bess; and the late Ivan Dixon, an actor, director and producer of Hogan's Heroes at the time.
+The awards ceremony was conceived by Toni Vaz during an April 1967 NAACP branch meeting in Beverly Hills.
+Vaz named it the Image Awards as she "wanted a better image for the people who worked in the industry," and wanted to "put this award show together to thank the producers for giving good roles to people of color."
+Vaz stated that the branch president liked the idea, but when she called members and friends to enlist volunteers for an awards show committee, no one volunteered.
+Vaz then contacted numerous Black celebrities such as Sammy Davis Jr., who hosted the first meeting of the NAACP Beverly Hills Hollywood Branch in his home; Sidney Poitier, whom she had worked with on the film Porgy and Bess; and Ivan Dixon, an actor, director and producer of Hogan's Heroes at the time.
 Vaz also wrote letters to secure sponsors for the event and booked the Beverly Hilton Hotel, where the first NAACP Image Awards show was held on August 13, 1967.
 The ceremony was presented by activists Maggie Hathaway, Sammy Davis Jr. and Willis Edwards, all three of whom were leaders of the Beverly Hills-Hollywood NAACP branch.
-While it was first taped for television by NBC (which broadcast the awards from 1987 to 1994 in January, on weeks when Saturday Night Live wasn't airing a new episode), it would only be broadcast in primetime beginning in 1996.
-Due to changes in timing of the awards, there was no awards ceremony held the following years: 1973, as the timing was changed to honor a full calendar year early in the following year (reverted to a "late-in-year" ceremony for 1981–1990); 1991, as the timing returned too late in a calendar year to honor that same year; 1995.

-The first live broadcast of the awards, also on the Fox Network, occurred in 2007 for its 38th edition (up until 2007, the ceremony had been broadcast with tape delay) and the annual ceremonies usually take place in or around the Los Angeles area, in February or early March.
-The 44th edition aired on NBC.
-Sources have had trouble verifying the winners in the top categories from 1983 to 1995.
+Due to changes in timing of the awards, no awards ceremony was held the following years: